Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 <tbody>
 <tr class="odd">
 <td style="text-align: left;">V1</td>
-<td style="text-align: right;">68380.92</td>
+<td style="text-align: right;">67724.34</td>
 </tr>
 <tr class="even">
 <td style="text-align: left;">V2</td>
-<td style="text-align: right;">65365.52</td>
+<td style="text-align: right;">65120.30</td>
 </tr>
 </tbody>
 </table>

+For the comparison, we ran 150 random train/test splits.
+First table shows the first six results, which shows that the RMSE of our model repeatedly beats that of the KNN model.

-After running 150 random train/test splits, we can observe that our linear model has the lower average out-of-sample RMSE compared to that of the KNN model.
+Looking at the second table, we can observe that our linear model has the lower **average** out-of-sample RMSE compared to that of the KNN model.

-**Report on findings:** On top of the “medium” model, we added what we considred to be meaningful interaction variables like `livingArea:lotSize` `livingArea:fuel` `livingArea:centralAir` `bedrooms:bathrooms` and `heating:fuel`.
-We assumed that the relationship between the two variables in each interaction were important in their effect on the housing price.
+**Report on findings:** On top of the “medium” model, we added what we considered to be meaningful interaction variables like `livingArea:lotSize` `livingArea:fuel` `livingArea:centralAir` `bedrooms:bathrooms` and `heating:fuel`.
+We assumed that the relationships between the two variables in each interaction were important in their effect on the housing price.
 For example, the effect of the living area size on the house price would be different depending on whether or not the house has a central air.
 Number of bedrooms would affect the house price differently based on how many bathrooms there are.
-A house with Four bedrooms with four bathrooms would certainly be priced differently compared to one with four bedrooms and one bathroom!
+A house with four bedrooms with four bathrooms would certainly be priced differently compared to one with four bedrooms and one bathroom!
 Our inclusion of such interactions in the model proved to be a good decision as it out-performed both the “medium” model and the KNN model,